Incipient and well-developed entropy plateaus in spin-S Kitaev models: Discussion of the numerical results and conclusions

 We note that this analysis says nothing about further selection within this manifold, which could proceed in the isotropic limit as discussed by Rousochatzakis et al \cite{rsp}.
 Also, there are three ways to form Plaquette Valence Bond state on the lattice. $1/S$ corrections could restore the lattice symmetry by mixing the very large number of degenerate states.

 There is another intriguing result of Baskaran et al. \cite{bss} that may be relevant to the incipient entropy plateau.
 They have shown that there is a representation of the spins in terms of Majorana fermion operators for half-integer spins that splits the $(2S+1)^N$ states into a $(S+1/2)^N$ states in direct product with $2^N$ states.
 Baskaran et al. \cite{bss} argue that a modified hamiltonian may lead to a soluble model with (S+1/2) copies of Majorana Fermions.
 Clearly a large number of copies of the Majorana Fermions can also lead to large entropy.
 It would be very interesting if the incipient plateau reflects the onset of emergent Majorana variables.
 Exploring such a connection is beyond the scope of this work.
 It is interesting, however, that our numerical results suggest an incipient entropy plateau for both integer and half-integer spins, where as the Majorana representation is realized in Baskaran et al work only for half-integer spins.
 They are replaced by hard-core Bosons for integer spins.
+Both, in the case of fermions with point fermi-surfaces and bosons with linear dispersion, one would obtain a $T^2$ entropy.
+The results in Fig.~2 are consistent with such a $T^2$ initial correction above the entropy plateau.
 Study of real time dynamics at and below the temperature for the entropy plateau may throw further light on this emergenet subspace and the difference between possible fermionic and bosonic excitations in half-integer and integer spins respectively.

 It would be interesting to look for real materials that have dominant Kitaev exchange with $S> 1/2$.
 Given that there are many effective ab initio approaches to designing spin-half Kitaev materials \cite{khaliullin,hykee,valenti,valenti2,motome,ybk,trebst}, it would not be surprising if higher spin Kitaev materials may also be discovered soon.